Tutorial

 docker compose pull

+These commands can run for a while and keep producing new lines.
 You send once and then watch output arrive live instead of waiting for one final block at the end.

 Step 2: Keep quick snapshots in normal mode

-Better in normal mode
+Better in normal mode:

 pwd